denten-books/plain-text/0-intro.md

 structures police intellectual property laws, censor, and carry out surveillance operations.
-For example, the Digital Millennium Copyright act, passed in the United States in 1996, goes beyond written injunction to require the management of digital rights (DRM) at the level of hardware.
-An electronic book governed by DRM may prevent the reader from copying or sharing stored content, even for the purposes of academic study.[^ln-dmca] Computational poetics strives to make such control structures available for critical reflection.
-Building on the recent work of scholars like Wendy Kyong Chun, Tung-Hui Hu, and Lisa Gitelman I make the case for an empowered poetics, able regain a measure of control over the material contexts of our knowledge production [@chun_enduring_2008; @gitelman_paper_2014; @hu_prehistory_2015].
+For example, the Digital Millennium Copyright act, passed in the United States in 1996, goes beyond written injunction to require in some cases the management of digital rights (DRM) at the level of hardware.
+An electronic book governed by DRM may subsequently prevent the reader from copying or sharing stored content, even for the purposes of academic study.[^ln-dmca] Computational poetics strives to make such control structures available for critical reflection.
+Building on the recent work of scholars like Wendy Kyong Chun, Tung-Hui Hu, and Lisa Gitelman I make the case for an empowered poetics, able regain a measure of control over the material contexts of our knowledge production [@chun_enduring_2008; @gitelman_paper_2014;
+@hu_prehistory_2015].

 ## 0.2 Displacement